Most Emmy wins of all time

 - Nominations: 68

-Julia Louis-Dreyfus has been praised as the “most successful sitcom star ever,” and though most Americans know her for her signature dance moves as Elaine from “Seinfeld,” it’s as “Veep’s” veep, Selina Meyer, that Louis-Dreyfus won six of her eight Primetime Emmy awards for acting, tied for the most ever.
+Julia Louis-Dreyfus has been praised as the “most successful sitcom star ever,” and though most Americans know her for her signature dance moves as Elaine from “Seinfeld,” it’s as the veep of “Veep,” Selina Meyer, that Louis-Dreyfus won six of her eight Primetime Emmy awards for acting—tied for the most ever.
 On the show, she plays a Machiavellian politician whose only goal is complete power, aided by her staff of various heartless politicos and senseless buffoons.
 The show has also won Primetime Emmys for its supporting actors, cinematography, writing, casting, and production design, while winning the coveted Outstanding Comedy Series Emmy three times.

 - Wins: 17

-The only reality show on this list, “Dancing with the Stars” premiered in 2005 and has aired every year since then, racking up 437 episodes along the way.
-An American adaptation of the British TV show “Strictly Come Dancing,” each season sees a celebrity paired up with a professional dancer who are then eliminated by the audience and judges until only one pair remain.
-Emmy wins include Best Choreography, Outstanding Lighting Design, and Outstanding Technical Direction.
+The only reality show on this list, “Dancing with the Stars” premiered in 2005 and has aired every year since then, racking up over 450 episodes along the way.
+An American adaptation of the British TV show “Strictly Come Dancing,” each season sees a celebrity paired up with a professional dancer.
+Pairs are eliminated by the audience and judges until only one pair remain.
+Emmy wins for the show include Best Choreography, Outstanding Lighting Design, and Outstanding Technical Direction.

 - Wins: 18